Are Himalayan salt lamps safe for cats?

 Salt lamps and cats – are Himalayan salt lamps safe for cats?

-Are Himalayan salt lamps bad for cats?
-Oh, and we mustn’t forget about the dogs!
+Are Himalayan salt lamps safe for cats?
+Oh, and we mustn’t also forget about the dogs, hamsters, rabbits, and any other of our favorite pets!

-In a nation full of pet lovers, we are all concerned about the safety of our pets.
+As a nation full of pet-lovers, we are all concerned about the safety of our pets.
 So no matter where we are, in the house, or even when we are outside the house, as pet owners we have a duty of care.

 And what about the objects around our home that may be dangerous to our pets?
 Are salt lamps dangerous for cats?
 Well, we cannot guarantee the cat won’t climb the curtains.
 Or that your dog won’t chew up your slippers!
-But bearing this in mind we need to consider that there are some items that we need to make sure are pet-friendly around our homes.
+But we do need to understand that there are some items that we need to make sure are pet-friendly around our homes.

 So whilst we don’t want to be accused of scaremongering we feel it is important to highlight a few things.
-Also we believe you should understand that as a pet owner you need to consider how owning a salt lamp might affect your pet’s welfare.
-So salt lamps cats – are they really bad?
+Also, we believe that as a responsible pet owner you need to consider how owning a salt lamp might affect your pet’s welfare.
+So, salt lamps cats – are they really bad for you pet?

 Are Himalayan Salt Lamps safe for cats and dogs?

-As we know, cats, and dogs, are naturally inquisitive animals and will regularly check out their territory for anything new or out of place.
+As we know, cats, and dogs, are naturally inquisitive animals.
+They regularly check out their territory for anything new or out of place.
 This is a perfectly natural behavior and shows that your pet is alert to any possible dangers in their vicinity.
 However, if they observe something new in their home they will want to check it out.
 So by looking, smelling, touching, rubbing, and possibly licking it they can see if it presents an imminent danger.

-Remember, you need to be aware of how purchasing a Himalayan salt lamp might affect your pet.
+Remember, you need to be aware how purchasing a Himalayan salt lamp might affect your pet.

 Benefits and negatives of owning a Himalayan Salt lamp.